harness/developer-hub/docs/chaos-engineering/chaos-faults/gcp/gcp-vm-instance-stop.md

 ### Managed instance group

-If VM instances belong to a managed instance group, specify the `MANAGED_INSTANCE_GROUP` as `enable`, otherwise specify it as `disable`, which is the default value.
+If the VM instances belong to a managed instance group, set the `MANAGED_INSTANCE_GROUP` environment variable to `enable`, otherwise set it `disable` (the default value).

 Use the following example to tune it: